pcdslab/SLMIndexBeta/README.md

 4. The num_threads paramter controls the number of threads that can be used for indexing.
 The querying is restricted to 1 core.

 # Please cite us if you use our work
-For queries about SLM-Index, please contact: fsaeed@fiu.edu or mhaseeb@fiu.edu.
+For queries about SLM-Index Beta v0.7 (Comet), please contact: fsaeed@fiu.edu or mhaseeb@fiu.edu.
 Thanks